dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/01-upgrading-to-v1.6.md

 [`dbt retry`](/reference/commands/retry) executes the previously run command from the point of failure.
 Rebuild just the nodes that errored or skipped in a previous run/build/test, rather than starting over from scratch.

-`dbt clone` ([#3742](https://github.com/dbt-labs/docs.getdbt.com/pull/3742)) leverages each data platform's functionality for creating lightweight copies of dbt models from one environment into another.
+[`dbt clone`](/reference/commands/clone) leverages each data platform's functionality for creating lightweight copies of dbt models from one environment into another.
 Useful when quickly spinning up a new development environment, or promoting specific models from a staging environment into production.

 ### Multi-project collaboration